Websites can have many purposes, they are powerful tools to bring our product and services to our customers to serve them.

 Furthermore, if malicious code gets installed on your website, it could alter the way your website operates, change your content, and insert pornography or inapropiate information with the intention to promote illegal activities or to simply ruin your website operation.

 Even if the spam you receive doesn’t include infected links, it won’t look good on your website, because it may discourage your readers from engaging with your content or even using the comment section to give you feedback.

 You may get penalized by search engines, which affects your Search Engine Optimization (SEO) ranking.
 This means that your prospect customers or potential readers won’t find you when they search for the products or services you offer.

 In summary, malware is detrimental to your website and to your web visitors and it can rapidly damage your reputation and your business.

 A simple step you can take is to make sure your web maintenance professional has turned on comment moderation and installed a tool that prevents spam comments.

-Injection attacks are specific to database-driven websites, so while you may not understand these terms, you can take action by communicating your concerns to your web developer or webmaster.
+The Injection attacks are specific to database-driven websites, so while you may not understand these terms, you can take action by communicating your concerns to your web developer or webmaster.

-Injection attacks are also known as a SQL injection or SQLi.
+This Injection attacks are also known as a SQL injection or SQLi.
 In this type of attack, a Cybermonster tries to execute malicious database commands with the intention to manipulate and bypass your application security measures.

 The reason they want to go through all this trouble is to simply get access to your sensitive data or personal customer information.